Obstructive Sleep Apnea

 • Don't drink alcohol.

-• Limit your use of sedatives.
+• Limit or eliminate your use of sedatives.

 What are possible complications of obstructive sleep apnea?